Too Much Coffee Man: Plot and characters

 Through multi-layered narratives, the comic explores issues of politics and the toils of urban society, often through the lens of the comics scene and coffee shop culture.
 In addition to the titular character, the creator of the strip often appears as a character, as does a "reader" character.

 Too Much Coffee Man — Although he spends most time in his apartment or at the local coffee shop debating with his often pessimistic cohorts, Too Much Coffee Man is capable of going into a "manic paranoid frenzy" in combat, allowing him to pulverize opponents.
 He gains his amazing powers from coffee and cigarettes – he distills his extra potent espresso mix in a secret laboratory above the coffee shop.
 TMCM rarely sleeps and his nerves are shot from an excess of caffeine.
 He has also been in outer space and in a U.S. prison.
 Visually, the character is a parody of superheroes, which since their inception have been colloquially referred to by industry professionals as "long-underwear characters".
 Too Much Coffee Man wears literal long underwear, dressing in what appears to be a spandex version of old-fashioned red "long johns" (full-body underwear with a buttoned flap on the back for bodily functions) with a large mug attached atop his head; it remains unclear whether he is wearing it or whether it is physically part of him.

 Too Much Espresso Guy — Too Much Coffee Man's cynical friend.
 The espresso cup atop his head is strapped on in an obvious way.
+He is addicted to alcohol, is vaguely narcissistic, often swaps between left and right-wing views, and is perpetually annoyed by Too Much Coffee Man and Too Much German White Chocolate Woman With Almonds, who he believes to be stupid.

 Too Much German White Chocolate Woman With Almonds — their mutual friend.
 She is pale-skinned, worries a lot, and has large almonds on her face.
+She is skilled at making cakes, and also possesses the ability to detach her almonds, which are allegedly edible.
+She is nicer than Espresso Guy, causing them to often be antagonists.

 Underwater Guy — another mutual friend, who wears a wetsuit with a diving snorkel and mask.
+He first appeared in the early comics and was almost entirely unspeaking.
+He was later retconned into being their new friend in later comics.
+He presumably has the power to breathe underwater indefinitely.

 Mystery Woman — Too Much Coffee Man's secret love.

 Trademark Copyright Man — Too Much Coffee Man's archenemy.
 They first fought when Too Much Coffee Man was sued by Trademark Copyright Man due to their initials both being TMCM and they both have a coffee cup strapped to their head, but Too Much Coffee Man presumably killed him after he ate his lawyer.